 4. To Speak Encouraging Words to My Kids

 I know my kids aren’t perfect and will make mistakes and willfully disobey.
-With that being said, I will not use words to demean them or tear them down, but will instead choose to use words and attitudes that firmly correct, but, always in the end, build them up.
+But regardless, I will not use words to demean them or tear them down.
+Instead, I will choose words and have attitudes that firmly correct them but, in the end, also build them up.

-Football games, computer programs, even yard work, can all be great things in themselves.
-But I will only engage these and similar activities as long as it does not detract from family.
-My time with my wife and kids is priceless and I will make the most of it.
+Football games, computer programs, and even yard work all can be great in themselves.
+But I will only engage in these and comparable activities as long as it does not detract from family.
+My time with my kids is priceless and I will make it a priority.

 6. To Actively Engage in My Kids’ Worlds

-This includes deliberate steps to listen and watch what my kids are listening and seeing and to get to know my children’s friends.
-I know many things in our society encourage kids to rebel and behave wrongly, so I will take steps to limit this influence and instead pour into my children good and pure things.
+This includes deliberate steps to listen and watch what my kids are listening to and seeing and to get to know my children’s friends.
+I know our society encourages kids to rebel and behave wrongly, so I will take steps to limit this influence and instead pour into my children good and pure things.

-I will not leave learning up to an unknown teacher but will actively partner with my children’s educators and my wife to ensure my children get the best education possible which will give them a richer and fuller life.
+I will not leave learning up to an unknown teacher but will actively partner with my children’s educators to ensure my children get the best education possible, which will give them a richer and fuller life.

 8. To Live with the End in View

-I recognize my mortality and, therefore, wish to focus my limited time here on earth on things that are really important [Tweet This] – and with God’s help, to leave my children an example of an upright man and loving father.
+I recognize my mortality and, therefore, wish to focus my limited time here on earth on things that are really important.
+With God’s help, I will leave my children an example of an upright man and loving father.

 These are just a few ideas for your family strategic plan.
-But the point is that all successful people in the business world have specific steps to help them reach their goal.
-So why not have specific steps to help you reach your family vision?
+But the point is that all successful people in the business world have specific steps to help them reach their goals.
+So why not have specific steps to help you reach yours for your family?
 You can have a great family, but it won’t be handed to you.
 You must live deliberately.
 Your children are counting on you.